dhoer/chef-filefilter/README.md

 ### Actions

-This resource has the following attributes:
+This resource has the following actions:
 <table>
   <tr>
     <th>Key</th>